AnsgarSchuffenhauer/div_rank/README.md

 ### Diversity picking algorithm

-This code allows is for diversity picking across multiple different, and potentailly overlapping chemcial compound classes, while at te same time optimizing a property score
+This code allows is for diversity picking across multiple different, and potentailly overlapping chemcial compound classes, while at the same time optimizing a property score
+More details can be found at:
+Schuffenhauer, A. et al. Evolution of Novartis' small molecule screening deck design, J. Med.
+Chem.
+(2020), DOI. https://dx.doi.org/10.1021/acs.jmedchem.0c01332

 Selection algorithm
 1. Initialization: